Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 With the exclusion of Cobsea, Myrshock is New Crobuzon's closest city neighbour.
 An ugly port, the architecture of Myrshock appears thrown together.
 Where it is designed, its aesthetic is unsure - churches with cement facades mimicking antique curlicues, banks using slate in uncommon colours, achieving only vulgarity.
 Like New Crobuzon, Myrshock is home to diverse races.
 Humans live beside cactacae, and garuda dapple the air as well as the streets; there are vodyanoi in canal ghettos.

-Sitting on the north costal edge of the Meagre Sea, visitors from the Cymek will often cross through the port town of Myrshock on their way to New Crobuzon.
-If the railway, that had once been planned to cross the swamps and link the two cities along with Cobsea, had been sucessful, there might well have been far more visitors from the south in New Crobuzon today, but, as it was, the project was cancelled before it had even began.
+Sitting on the north coastal edge of the Meagre Sea, visitors from the Cymek will often cross through the port town of Myrshock on their way to New Crobuzon.
+If the railway, that had once been planned to cross the swamps and link the two cities along with Cobsea, had been successful, there might well have been far more visitors from the south in New Crobuzon today, but, as it was, the project was cancelled before it had even begun.
 You may nevertheless see a floating factory from Myrshock stopping in Kelltree docks, or, if your security clearance allows, walk past the Myrshock embassy that resides, alongside most other embassies in the city, on one of the upper floors of Perdido Street Station's Mandragorae Wing.

 ---

 *Nova Esperium*

-Half way across the world, the offical depiction of Nova Esperium is that of a small, bright, glittering city - impressive towers and grain silos, vast beautiful forests surrounding it, filled with unique animals.
+Halfway across the world, the official depiction of Nova Esperium is that of a small, bright, glittering city - impressive towers and grain silos, vast beautiful forests surrounding it, filled with unique animals.
 In truth, on an unmapped continent to the east, New Crobuzon's colony is a little blister of civilization; the lives of its residents are hard and often short.
 Eager for new citizens, Nova Esperium will ask no questions and even pay skilled labourers to take the dangerous journey across the Meagre Sea.
-The majority of the colony's workforce, however, have little choice in the matter; they are prisoners, indentured laborers, and Remade.
+The majority of the colony's workforce, however, has little choice in the matter; they are prisoners, indentured labourers, and Remade.
 The land's indigenous peoples fair even worse.
 Colonists rarely return, but ships from Nova Esperium do dock in Iron Bay at least annually.

 ---

 *Rudewood*

-A vast forest just to the south of New Crobuzon, for many, Rudewood is part of city; the wood even has its own derelict train station, now surrended to green life.
+A vast forest just to the south of New Crobuzon, for many, Rudewood is part of the city; the wood even has its own derelict train station, now surrendered to green life.
 Adventurous Crobuzoners or bored youths can follow the overgrown tracks for a day of foraging or hunting or fire-lighting.
 Not that Rudewood is particularly safe for the city-dweller; the forest teams with life - strange predators slip between the great trees after dark, huge bears-like things made up of birds and flies move through the undergrowth.

 ---

 *Salkrikaltor*

 While its borders are somewhat nebulous, The Cray Commonwealth of Salkrikaltor (or simply - Salkrikaltor) most commonly refers to those waters enclosed by the islands of Gnomon Tor, Bartoll and the Fins, some hundreds of miles east of Iron Bay.
 Its capital, Salkrikaltor City, is a submerged city.
 Some towers and rooftops break the surface of the waves; they are rendered in concrete, in iron, rock and glass, and in sweeps of hardy cold-water coral.
-One can see columns spiraled with walkways, linked by spine-thin bridges; intricate conical spires tens of feet feet high; newer-looking, ovoid mansions carved from stone and ribbed with iron, suspended above the water on struts; and floating platforms topped with terraces of square brick houses - like those of New Crobuzon - perched preposterously in the sea.
+One can see columns spiralled with walkways, linked by spine-thin bridges; intricate conical spires tens of feet high; newer-looking, ovoid mansions carved from stone and ribbed with iron, suspended above the water on struts; and floating platforms topped with terraces of square brick houses - like those of New Crobuzon - perched preposterously in the sea.

 The true city, however, lies beneath the waves.
 A bustling metropolis, Salkrikaltor City is just as much a city as New Crobuzon, from its outer suburbs of low buildings in porous stone and coral, to the monumental architecture at its centre - cathedrals and factories, government buildings and central banks.
-Many of the buildings, in in traditional Salkrikaltor style, have large windows and doorways, so that small fish can enter and exit unhindered.
+Many of the buildings, in traditional Salkrikaltor style, have large windows and doorways, so that small fish can enter and exit unhindered.

-With the exception of the small human minority that live above-water, the majority of Salkrikaltor's populous are the cray.
-Above the torso, they appear similar to humans but for a small ruff of gills on the neck, below it however, they are armoured, and in possession of scuttling, segmented legs as well as a tail.
+With the exception of the small human minority that lives above water, the majority of Salkrikaltor's populous are cray.
+Above the torso, cray appear similar to humans but for a small ruff of gills on the neck, below it however, they are armoured, and in possession of scuttling, segmented legs as well as a tail.
 Just as the human resembles the ape, the cray resembles the lobster.
 The cray of the commonwealth keep good relations with New Crobuzon, and trade occurs regularly.

 ---